 Laboratory experience accompanying BIO 346.

-BIO 350 • Clinical Pathophysiology 3 Credits
+BIO 350 • Clinical Pathophysiology 4 Credits

-An exploration of disease processes exploring the functional and structural changes that accompany a particular injury, disease, or syndrome, as well as explores the differences in physiologic response to health and illness in diverse populations across the lifespan from a healthcare perspective.
+An exploration of disease processes exploring the functional and structural changes that accompany a particular injury, disease, or syndrome, as well as the differences in physiologic response to health and illness in diverse populations across the lifespan from a healthcare perspective.

 BIO 354 • Cell Biology 3 Credits

-Prerequisites: CHE 224/CHE 225; BIO 218 (may be taken concurrently) or BIO 332/BIO 333 or both PSY 100 and NSC 130/NSC 130D.
-Corequisites: Registration in BIO 355 is required.
+Prerequisites: CHE 224/CHE 225; BIO 218 (may be taken concurrently) or BIO 332/BIO 333 or both PSY 101 and NSC 130/NSC 130D.
+Corequisites: Concurrent registration in BIO 355 is required.
+Offered: Spring.
 Special Notes: This is a designated research course.
-Offered: Spring.

 BIO 355 • Cell Biology Lab 1 Credit